 EFSA’s role is to provide independent scientific advice to risk managers on all animal and public health related aspects of TSEs in the EU.
 Most of EFSA’s work is based on requests from the European Commission.

 EFSA’s advice provides the scientific basis for EU measures to reduce the risks from TSEs and to maintain a high level of consumer protection in Europe.

 EFSA has carried out comprehensive scientific work on different TSEs, especially on BSE, scrapie and CWD.

-EFSA’s scientific work on TSEs is managed by the Panel on Biological Hazards (BIOHAZ), relying on the advice of leading experts in all aspects of TSEs, ranging from epidemiologists, pathologists and neuropathologists to experts in TSE diagnostic testing.
+EFSA’s scientific work on TSEs is managed by the Panel on Biological Hazards (BIOHAZ), relying on the advice of leading experts in all aspects of TSEs, including epidemiologists, pathologists, molecular biologists.

 Evaluation of TSE rapid tests

 EFSA is also involved in preparing protocols for evaluating new rapid tests used to detect TSEs in animals, including ante- and post-mortem tests, as well as in the different steps of the test evaluation procedure, and the review of the diagnostic methods for CWD.

 The European Commission and EU Member States have taken a series of measures to manage the risk of TSEs in the EU.
 There is a large body of legislation in place to protect humans and animals from these diseases.